pimcore/platform-version/doc/01_Setup.md

 Use following command to install additional Pimcore modules to the project: `composer require pimcore/<MODULE>`.

-> `:*` is important that composer finds the matching version of the module.
+> Eventually adding `:*` as version contraint helps if composer doesn't find a matching version of the module.

 ### Update Pimcore modules